buggregator/laravel-app/README.md

 ## License

-Debugger is open-sourced software licensed under the MIT license.
+Buggregator is open-sourced software licensed under the MIT license.